dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 As always, you can find all of the code for this project in the [Making with Machine Learning Github repo](https://github.com/google/making_with_ml/tree/master/ai_dubs).
 To run the code yourself, follow the README to configure your credentials and enable APIs.
 Here in this post, I’ll just walk through my findings at a high level.

-I’ll be straight with you and admit that when I first set out to build this dubber, I thought it would be a real cake walk--just plugging three APIs together, what could be easier?
-I had so much hubris that I even recorded an entire video talking about my dubber without having written a single line of code.
-But all hubris must be punished, and boy, was I punished.

-The challenge comes from having to align computer-generated translations and dubs with video.
-Here’s an overview of the steps:
+First, here are the steps we'll follow:

-1. Extract audio from video files using PyDub
+1. Extract audio from video files
 2. Convert audio to text using the Speech-to-Text API
-3. Split transcribed text into sentences/segments for translation
+3. **Split transcribed text into sentences/segments for translation**
 4. Translate text
 5. Generate spoken audio versions of the translated text
-6. Speed up the generated audio to align with the original speaker in the video
+6. **Speed up the generated audio to align with the original speaker in the video**
 7. Stitch the new audio on top of the fold audio/video

+I admit that when I first set out to build this dubber, I was full of hubris--all I had to do was plug a few APIs together, what could be easier?
+But as a programmer, all hubris must be punished, and boy, was I punished.

+The challenging bits are the ones I bolded above, that mainly come from having to align translations with video.
+But more on that in a bit.

 Speech-to-Text